 Peer review is a prerequisite for any publication and a guarantee of the reliability of scientific results.
-The process is usually organised by the journal or the publisher who submits the manuscript to other researchers in the same field as the author who he or she doesn't know.
+The process is usually organised by the journal or the publisher who submits the manuscript to other researchers in the same field as the author and who are not known to the author.
 However, this system is currently having difficulties particularly because reviewers may be competitors of the author.
 Conversely, some reviewers sometimes work on research themes which are too far removed from the article needing review.
 Generally speaking, peer review is not an infallible solution - since the 2000s there has been an increase in the publication of fraudulent or questionable articles because of data manipulation or plagiarism (Grieneisen & Zhang, 2012; Fang, Steen & Casadevall, 2013).

-Open science has brought about the emergence of Open Peer Review practices with two main modalities namely the names of reviewers are made public and/or the review is carried out on a platform that enables all users to comment on the article.
-This practice has been made easier by the existence of pre-publication platforms like arXiv and bioRxiv which journals can use to collect comments.
+Open science has brought about the emergence of Open Peer Review practices with two main methods: the names of reviewers are made public and/or the review is carried out on a platform that enables all users to comment on the article.
+This practice has been made easier by the existence of pre-publication platforms like VarXiv and VbioRxiv which journals can use to collect comments.